https

 paper which

-describes the history of it replacing nginx
+describes the history of it replacing nginx (which itself replaced

 an Apache 1 fork) as the native OpenBSD web server; this includes a

-long discussion of their attempts to harden nginx
+long discussion of their attempts to harden nginx that are worth a

 look in terms of secure software development challenges.